How often do you undermine yourself?

-The reason that anything worth doing is difficult is that survival requires productiveness, and productive work is by definition difficult.
+The reason that anything worth doing is difficult is that survival is not assured to any living creature — the human creature included.
+It requires productiveness, and productive work is by definition effort.
+Effort is often difficult.

-The paradox, of course, is that once you accept this fundamental fact, it ceases to be difficult.
+The paradox is that once you grasp this fundamental fact, it ceases to be difficult.

 Because at that point you’ve learned one of the most valuable lessons of all:

-Be happy in your work — as the Buddha similarly said, if I rightly recall.
+Be happy in your work — as the Buddha similarly said.